WGBH-MLA/hyrax_aws_cloud_formation_template/README.md

    step 1, and then click "Next".
 1. Enter a **Stack Name**, enter values for the parameters:
    1. All password fields are required.
+   1. ServerName is used for enabling HTTPS and should match the site's domain for verification.
+If not enabling HTTPS, the default value is fine.
    1. All other default values should work, but you can adjust them as needed.
    1. Click "Next" when finished.
 1. For the "Configure stack options" and "Advanced options", defaults will